aardappel/lobster/lobster/docs/source/shooter_tutorial.md

 and their speed of travel in the world.
 To keep track of what's going on, we just need a list of bullets, and track when the last bullet was fired.

-We define what a bullet is by defining a new struct type, saying that it just has a current position and direction.
+We define what a bullet is by defining a new class type, saying that it just has a current position and direction.

 Now look at the `if` inside the code: we check if time has progressed beyond the